Teaching Assistantship

 Depending on the structure of the course, TAs can be asked to undertake a variety of duties, including running lab or tutorial sections, providing extra help hours, marking lab/tutorial assignments, entering the grades on QUEST, marking quizzes, and/or attending lectures.

-• Office hours provide students with the opportunity to receive individual attention.
-During these sessions students characteristically inquire about, or discuss, assignments and tests for which they are preparing, or seek clarification about work that has already been marked.
+• Hold office hours to provide students with the opportunity to receive individual attention.
+During these sessions, students may inquire about or discuss assignments and tests, or seek clarification about work that has already been marked.

-• Tutorial sessions usually involve teaching and answering questions about the course readings, lectures, or assignments.
+• Lead tutorial sessions, usually involving teaching and answering questions about the course readings, lectures, or assignments.
 For example, a TA might provide further teaching about a topic introduced in class, answer questions about assignments, or go over the answers to exams or assignments.
-A TA is not normally expected to introduce new material, unless a prior arrangement has been made with the instructor.
+A TA is not normally expected to introduce new material unless a prior arrangement has been made with the instructor.

-• Marking: you may find that you are required to mark lab/tutorial assignments, projects, essays, midterms, or final exams.
-In each case, you should consult with the course instructor, and the other TAs to prepare, or work with an existing answer key.
+• Mark lab/tutorial assignments, projects, essays, midterms, or final exams.
+In each case, you should consult with the course instructor and the other TAs to prepare, or work with an existing answer key.
 Make sure you understand each of the questions/tasks that the students are required to address.
 Determine how part marks are to be assigned for each task/question.
-In some cases, you may find each helpful to grade one question or topic at a time and in one marking session.
+In some cases, you may find it helpful to grade one question or topic at a time and in one marking session.
 As you mark submissions, you will be able to identify common errors in the answers and determine how to uniformly mark those.
 Keep track of particularly good or poor submissions and use those to recalibrate your marking from time to time.

 TA Responsibilities